 Helps you focus on your goals

-Continuous learning encourages you to keep a track of major or minor development changes that are occurring.
+Firstly, continuous learning into adulthood is important because, continuous learning encourages you to keep a track of major or minor development changes that are occurring.
 For example, planning brainstorming sessions is vital for you to think about any future goals of your business or in your job role.
 Therefore, you will be able to work out what development or learning processes will influence these objectives and goals.

 For example, in terms of my blogging journey I know that in order for me to grow and improve I need to do my research.
 Therefore, a goal of mine might be to blog full time within the future, but having never done this before I would need to do some research before I make that jump.

+In addition, continuous learning in adulthood is great for that skill improvement.
 Research has shown that 40% of employees who don’t receive the necessary job training will leave their positions within the first year.
 This could potentially create a disruption in the work balance of your organisation.
 Especially if you are constantly recruiting individual’s and they are not staying.

 When continuous learning is practiced this encourages individual’s to adapt to new skill sets.
 This also increases the ability and skill improvement of your current workforce (if you are in a business), by having that extra training.